spuder/spuder.github.io/_posts/2016-04-15-gitlab-ci-slow.markdown

 ---
 layout: post
-title:  "why is gitlab-ci running slowly?"
+title:  "why is gitlab-ci running slowly?
+A troubleshooting tale"
 date:   2016-04-15 22:25:00
 categories: git gitlab

 ---
 I use gitlab and [gitlab-ci](https://about.gitlab.com/gitlab-ci/) and love it.
-It is the best self hosted CI / Version control system out there in my oppinion.
+It is the best self hosted CI / Version control system out there in my opinion.

 I noticed a strange behavior where running `knife upload` from my workstation would return within seconds, where as the same command as a gitlab-ci job would take over 2 minutes.